 Other Issues.
-In those states which have income tax laws, the tax treatment of the Fund and of Fund shareholders with respect to distributions by the Fund may differ from federal tax treatment.
+In those states and localities which have income tax laws, the tax treatment of a Fund and of Fund shareholders with respect to distributions by the Funds may differ from federal tax treatment.

 DIVIDENDS AND DISTRIBUTIONS

 The following information supplements and should be read in conjunction with the section in the Prospectus entitled "Dividends, Distributions, and Taxes."